nicinabox/glances/README.md

 ## Overview

-Glances is made up of Blocks and works primarily over websockets.
-Add your own blocks in `blocks/`.
+Glances is made up of Tiles and works primarily over websockets.
+Add your own tiles in `tiles/`.

-## Block Anatomy
+## Tile Anatomy

-A block may be either a function or an object and include the following keys:
+A tile may be either a function or an object and include the following keys:

 * title
 * value